Cheapest Shipping for Facebook Marketplace Sellers

 Frequently Asked Questions

 For transactions arranged outside Facebook's checkout system (like local meetup sales that switch to shipping), you can absolutely use your own label.
-For sales through Facebook's checkout, you typically use their label, but I'd Ship That is perfect for Marketplace sellers who also sell on other platforms.
+For sales through Facebook's checkout you typically use their label, but I'd Ship That is perfect for Marketplace sellers who also sell on other platforms and want one cheaper place to print everything.

-Yes!
+Yes.
 Many Facebook Marketplace sellers are shipping for the first time.
-I'd Ship That makes it simple: enter the address, enter the package weight, and the app shows you rates from USPS, FedEx, and UPS.
-Pick the cheapest one, buy the label, and print it.
-No shipping expertise required.
+I'd Ship That keeps it simple: enter the address, enter the package weight, and the app shows you rates from USPS, FedEx, and UPS.
+Pick the cheapest one, buy the label, and print it in about 30 seconds.
+No shipping expertise required, and the account is free with no subscription.

-I'd Ship That is available as an iOS app, Android app, and on the web.
+I'd Ship That runs as a native iOS app, a native Android app, and on the web.
 You can create labels from your phone right alongside your Marketplace conversations, or from your computer if you prefer.
+The app holds a 4.8 rating.

 Ship Facebook Marketplace Orders for Less